What's actually happening in telecom.

 And yet — the media covering it is either vendor-funded content marketing or trade publications running on a model designed for 2008.

 ChannelPulse exists because the channel deserves better.
 Not better spin.
 Better analysis.
-Real takes from voices that have sat in the rooms where these decisions get made — who've built the partner programs, closed the enterprise deals, survived the M&A cycles, and lived to tell the story.
+Sharp, informed perspectives from voices that understand what it's like to build partner programs, close enterprise deals, survive M&A cycles, and make sense of what comes next.

 The channel briefing you'll actually read.